teyang-lau/GoogleGame_RecommenderSystem/logsheet.md

 <u>**Things to note**</u>

 * `evaluate_CB_recommender` takes very long to run. ~70min for whole train data

 * might try to not use kfold corss-val; a normal train val stratified split by `userID` might be able to use vectorization

 * this method of evaluating means that as `num_recommendations` increases, precision increases.
 What number to choose?

+* con: treats each hit as the same, regardless of how the user rates the hit

+### 29-30 Jan 2021

+* split into train, val and test for each user, get `userprofile` with train and evaluate on validation
+* 2 methods, a nonweighted and weighted to adjust the influence of `ratings` on `userprofile`
+* allow parameter setting for `sim_thres` and `num_rec`
+* for `sim_thres` values below this will be given a -1 index, meaning that they will not be recommended.
+So `num_rec` will be adjusted from 0:`num_rec` depending on `sim_thres`
+* get relevant items based on scores of  game ratings. <=2 means not relevant
+* if there are recommendations, each relevant validation game that is inside recommendation will get a `hit`
+* computed **precision@k** (`hit`/`total_rec`) and **recall@k** (`hit`/`total_relevant`)
+* reduced the memory space that cosine similarity took, by chunking the ~80000 user profiles.
+Otherwise, it crashes due to insufficient memory
+* added `recommend_new_user` function inside class for plotting recommended games for a single profile

+<u>**Things to note**</u>

+* currently, if new user only has rated one game with 5 stars, then 1st recommendation will be the similar game as similarity is 1
+* consider normalizing `game_features` and `user profile` by row
+* non-weighted is not doing very well for people with many reviews. maybe weighted as well.
+Try below:
+* recommend N games for each game the person likes in evaluate function (alternative method and compare with original method)